SANTASDVL-ODDMAR-CODER/Termux-repository/README.md

 # 🔥 Installing the **Nodejs** in termux
 * After the install the **python** you can all so install the **nodejs**
-* This give you coed the programe in javascript
+* This give you freedom to programe in javascript
 ```
 apt-get update -y
 apt-get upgrade -y